Why train to teach with the University of Cumbria

 I don’t have a degree

 All state-maintained schools require teachers to have the award of QTS (Qualified Teacher Status).
 Here at the University of Cumbria, you can study for a degree in Primary Education and work towards your QTS award at the same time.
 You will be ready to get your first teaching job with no further study required.
 If your degree doesn’t include QTS you will need to get certified separately, through our PGCE programme or similar.
 Accreditation for the award of QTS is through our accredited partner.
 All academic awards are made by the University of Cumbria.

 If you already have a degree there are several routes available to become a teacher.
 Explore the options below to find the best course for you.
 Plus, learn how to apply for a PGCE via the DfE teacher training platform.

-With both campus-based and School Direct PGCE programmes offered by the University of Cumbria, you'll be sure to find the right path for teacher training.
-Discover our PGCE course options or find out more about our School Direct provision below.
+With both campus and school-based PGCE programmes offered by the University of Cumbria, you'll be sure to find the right path for teacher training.
+Discover our PGCE course options or find out more about our school-based provision below.